-Visiting Asakusa Tokyo is Like Stepping Into Another Time Zone.
-It’s Tokyo’s Geisha district where Ancient Japanese culture comes to life in front of your eyes.
+Visiting Asakusa Tokyo is Like Stepping Into Another age.
+It’s also Tokyo’s Geisha district where Ancient Japanese culture comes to life in front of your eyes.

 Things to Do In Asakusa